PierreSenellart/provsql/doc/source/user/shapley.rst

 Computation Notes
 ------------------

-Shapley-value computation is generally #P-hard.
+Shapley-value computation is generally :math:`\#P`-hard.
 ProvSQL compiles the provenance circuit to a d-DNNF and evaluates it efficiently.
 The optional third argument selects the compilation method (``'tree-decomposition'``, ``'d4'``, ``'c2d'``, etc.), with the same semantics as for